adityanaravane/alarmelectricaldocs/components/Power Distribution/pdh.md

 ### RIO Wiring

- - The RoboRIO should be connected directly to one of the small ports with a 5 amp breaker. **THIS IS THE ONLY LEGAL WAY TO WIRE A RIO** because it need regulated power.
+ - The RoboRIO should be connected directly to one of the small ports with a 5 amp breaker.

 ## CAN Bus Integration